benjamin-patch/cascadingmedia.com/README.md

 ## Release Notes

+### 6.0.3-wip
+  - Future updates to current month and year will no longer require source code alterations.

 ### 6.0.2
   - iOS 5 SVG bug corrected without breaking support for IE8+.
   - Type attributes are now included for text input fields.